crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 `multimodal`: for both image and tabular data mix `image_only`: if the user wants to run on image dataset only

-For any other value such as `tabular_only`, it will run CRISP like earlier version with tabular dataset as specified in the `dataset_fp` parameter.
+For any other value such as `tabular_only` (default value), it will run CRISP like earlier version with tabular dataset as specified in the `dataset_fp` parameter.

+Following are the other newly added fields related to image modules.
+The required fields are indicated by `*` at the end of each field description.

 **Image Data:**
   - `image_dir`: Path to the image directory. *
   - `labels_csv`: Path to the image labels CSV file. *
   - `model_type`: Type of model to train (CNN_Scratch or DenseNet121).
 Default value `DenseNet121`
   - `image_model_training_type`: Type of training/validation (values can be set to `train_test_split` for typical train test with a specified `split_raio`.
 Another option is `full_loocv` for LOOCV validation based training on full data.
 Both approaches will save the trained model for later useage such as gradcam features extractions.
+The `full_loocv` would be more suitable for smaller image dataset, for usual medium/big sized dataset, `train_test_split` should be fine.
   - `split_ratio`: The training data ratio to train the image model.
 Default `0.8`
   - `augmentation`: Indicates if image augmentation (rotation, sharpness adjust, resized crop, etc) should be done during image model training.
 Either `true` or `false`.
+Default `false`
   - `batch_size`, `learning_rate`, `num_epochs`: Image model's training hyper-parameter.
 These are optional values for the configuration file.
+Default values for `batch_size`, `learning_rate`, `num_epochs` are `32`, `0.0001`, and `100`, respectively.
   - `model_save_path`: Path to save the trained model file.
+Default value `image_model_saved/image_model.pth`
   - `gradcam_features_save_path`: Path to save the image model's gradcam heatmap features for all the images.
-  - `tabular_features_path`: Path for the prepraed tabular dataset (e.g., Gene expression data)
+  - `tabular_features_path`: Path for the prepraed tabular dataset (e.g., Gene expression data) *

 **Grad-CAM & Feature Visualization**
 - `image_model_gradcam`: